skyflowapi/skyflow-react-js/README.md

 * `invalid`: applied when the Element has invalid input
 * `cardIcon`: applied to the card type icon in CARD_NUMBER Element
 * `copyIcon`: applied to copy icon in Elements when enableCopy option is true
+* `global`: used for global styles like font-family

 An example of an `inputStyles` object: